elvenstar/statamic-typesense/README.md

 ### Quirks

-1. Due to the fact that Typesense requires the schema to be defined before inserting data, if you update the blueprint and fields in a Statamic collection -- you'll need to delete the collection on Typesense and create it again with the new schema.
+1. Typesense requires the schema to be defined before inserting data, if you update the blueprint and fields in Statamic -- you'll need to delete the collection on Typesense and create it again with the new schema.
 2. Typesense returns all fields data, so if your `content` field is large it can make the search results payload quite large (this should be fixed in the next release).
+3. Typesense with multiple-nodes hasn't been tested yet.

 ### Multisearch Quirks